benjohansen/20projects_arduino-max/README.md

 <hr>

-# Wireless communication using two XBee modules
+### Wireless communication using two XBee modules

-  - I have concluded it isn't worth implementing wireless communication using XBees with the Sparkfun Digital SandBox
+  - In short: I have concluded it isn't worth implementing wireless communication using XBees with the Sparkfun Digital SandBox
   - I used multiple software serial libraries with various combinations of pins 11, 12, 13, and A4 (14) and A5 (15).
 I got it to work ... but communication often created an incorrect/unstable output and input.
   - I want these fundamental examples to be very stable, so I will be suggesting hardware serial communication for students starting out ... unfortunately, the Digital Sandbox only has one hardware serial port.

 <hr>